 The Electricity Section examines APC's books and records on a monthly basis to determine the WRRCE for the current 12-month period.
-The Section's

-Staff prepares a summary report of this information for presentation at each monthly Commission meeting.
-As of September 30, 2018, the re-projected WRRCE for the twelve-month period ending December 31, 2018 was 6.78%.
-This is not a point-of-test.
-The point-of-test for 2018 RSE will be on December 31, 2018.
+The Section's Staff prepares a summary report of this information for presentation at each monthly Commission meeting.
+As of September 30, 2019, the re-projected WRRCE for the twelvemonth period ending December 31, 2019 was 6.93%.
+This is not a pointof-test.
+The point-of-test for Rate RSE is December 31 of each year.
 Because this is a fiscal year report, the most current and available return, as of September 30, is provided.